List of Russian submissions for the Academy Award for Best International Feature Film

 Russia has submitted films for the American Academy Award for Best International Feature Film since 1992.
 Prior to that, Russian SFSR-produced films formed the vast majority of motion pictures submitted by the former Soviet Union.
 The Foreign Language Film award is handed out annually by the U.S.-based Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 Each year, the Academy invites countries to submit their best films for competition, with only one film being accepted from each country.
-The Soviet Union received a total of nine nominations in the category between 1968–1984, including three winners – War and Peace, Dersu Uzala and Moscow Does Not Believe in Tears.
-Eight of the nominees, including all three winners, were produced by Russian film studios.
-After the breakup of the Soviet Union, films representing the Russian Federation have had a further seven nominations, including one Oscar win for Burnt by the Sun.